PhoenixTales/phoenix-docs/story/level-structure.md

 ## Early Phoenix Level Structure (1998-1999)

 The next relevant document is the [Phoenix Levelstructure concept](https://media.gothicarchive.org/documents/phoenix/PhoenixLevelstruktur.png).
 It goes into more detail of how the levels are interconnected and lists different sections within dungeons.
-While most of these dungeons were not yet created at this point, the *concept* presented below was roughly in place from the beginning until v0.6 and perhaps v0.7 (which was when a lot of the world changes at the surface occured; but we cannot say for sure in how far the concept of the dungeon structure was changed at this point).
+While most of these dungeons were not yet created at this point, the *concept* presented below was roughly in place from the beginning until v0.6, maybe v0.7 (which was when most world changes at the surface occured; but we cannot say for sure how much the concept of the dungeon structure was changed then).

 <pre class="small">